AliAlYaman/Collaborative-Recommendation/README.md

 # Collaborative Recommendation System

 This project implements a **Collaborative Movie Recommendation System** using **K-Nearest Neighbors (KNN)** and collaborative filtering techniques.
 The system recommends movies based on user ratings and a given input movie title.
+My repository (Collaborative-Recommendation) contains my solutions to the **AI Engineers Notebooks**, originally created (https://github.com/larawehbe/TheAIEngineers-Notebooks).
+These notebooks focus on various machine learning, data preprocessing, and clustering techniques.
+I have worked through the notebooks independently to enhance my understanding and skills in these areas.
 ---

 ## Table of Contents